Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 - Use [**dbt Explorer**](#use-dbt-explorer) to explore model lineage and context

 :::tip Want to turn a query into a model?
-Coming soon &mdash; you'll soon be able to access the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [Visual Editor](/docs/cloud/visual-editor) from the [Query console menu](/docs/collaborate/navigate-query-page#query-console-menu) to promote your SQL into a reusable dbt model &mdash; all within dbt Cloud!
+Coming soon &mdash; you'll be able to access the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [Visual Editor](/docs/cloud/visual-editor) from the [Query console menu](/docs/collaborate/navigate-query-page#query-console-menu) to promote your SQL into a reusable dbt model &mdash; all within dbt Cloud!
 :::

 ### View results